DmitryScaletta/twitch-dlp/DOWNLOAD_PRIVATE_VIDEOS.md

 npx twitch-dlp https://sullygnome.com/channel/summit1g/stream/315782796250
 ```

-It should work for most of cases.
+It should work in most cases.
 Try Method 2 if it doesn't work for you.

 ## Method 2 (old)